metrorailings/OwlBlog/content/posts/week-5-insights.md

 On offense, Russell Wilson has been able to nail some big passes in the second half, though the exact reason why remains to be seen.
 I do notice that the Seahawks are slightly more willing to throw short, those these short passes haven't really yielded much outside of a tricky bootleg screen.
 Still, it feels like Seattle is more intent on staying faithful to its deep passing attack.

+Notice Minnesota is still running the ball successfully against this Seattle defense, despite not having Dalvin Cook for an entire half.

+It seems Kirk Cousins' first read is almost always Adam Thielan, who's open much more often than not against this Seattle defense.

+KJ Wright is a special linebacker.
+Seattle may have the best set of linebackers in the league.

 ***

 ## Eagles @ Steelers